padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-We are making the `confirmation_code` with the value of 1 static because it for the tests.
-Here is now the code that makes our tests green:
+The value for the `confirmation_code` is always 1 which makes our tests easier.
+Here is the code that makes our tests green:

 ```ruby